Finding a good website layout idea could be the creative spark you need to transform your site’s design to best represent your brand.

 This style can help your brand communicate more information in less space when bullet points are all the customer needs.
 For this site, the business proposition is clear in the section titled “5 Great reasons why you should hire a resumé professional.
 Site visitors can learn the highlights of Slay My Resume services while scrolling through a site with a pleasing, cohesive color palette and clear heading and reach out via a contact form at the bottom of the homepage.

 3. Break up content with offset headers, subheaders, and columns

 With some layout designs, less is more.
 Too many complex animations and other embellishments can add clutter to a design.
 Often, offsetting elements and columns are all a layout needs to capture enough attention to communicate a brand.

 Like any non-traditional layout method, designers must balance the content and visuals.
 These elements can be offset or overlapping, but they still need to be logically connected to guide visitors.

 Alvogen, a pharmaceutical company, uses this staggered design approach, placing the text on the right with images on the left in some sections and swapping the organization in other sections.
 This creates a visual ladder effect, moving site visitors down the page.

 4. Lay out content with horizontal cards

-A horizontal layout is a simple way to keep a design from becoming overcrowded.
-It also works great for the smaller, mobile screens where the layout translates into a vertical scroll for related content.
+A horizontal layout is a simple way to keep a design from overcrowding.
+It also works well for smartphone screens where the structure becomes a vertical scroll.